Transparent dark purple Insurte logo

 Croatia visa application requirements

-The exact requirements depend on the type of visa you're applying for – whether it's for tourism, business, study, work, or something else.
+The exact requirements depend on the specific type of visa you're applying for – whether it's for tourism, business, study, work, or something else.
 However, there are basic, essential documents that you’ll likely need for any and all Croatia visa requirements, then specific, additional needs for others.

 Which documents are needed for a Croatia visa?